hyperledger/fabric/docs/source/commands/peerlifecycle.md

       --connectionProfile string       The fully qualified path to the connection profile that provides the necessary connection information for the network.
 Note: currently only supported for providing peer connection information
   -h, --help                           help for install
-      --peerAddresses stringArray      The addresses of the peers to connect to --tlsRootCertFiles stringArray   If TLS is enabled, the paths to the TLS root cert files of the peers to connect to.
+      --peerAddresses stringArray      The addresses of the peers to connect to --targetPeer string              When using a connection profile, the name of the peer to target for this action --tlsRootCertFiles stringArray   If TLS is enabled, the paths to the TLS root cert files of the peers to connect to.
 The order and number of certs specified should match the --peerAddresses flag

 Global Flags: